python/python-docs-pt-br/README.md

 Check our [wiki](https://github.com/python/python-docs-pt-br/wiki) for more guidance on translating

+## Translation priorities

+The following modules we consider as priority targets, hence should receive more attention than other modules/pages (0 has higher priority than 2).
+Please helps assure they are a 100% translated.

+### Priority 0
+ - bugs
+ - glossary
+ - library/functions
+ - library/index
+ - library/introduction
+ - library/constants
+ - library/stdtypes
+ - library/exceptions
+ - sphinx
+ - tutorial/ (all!)

+### Priority 1
+ - reference/ (all)

+### Priority 2
+ - library/ (except the ones mentioned above)

 ## Documentation Contribution Agreement

 NOTE REGARDING THE LICENSE FOR TRANSLATIONS: Python's documentation is